Mental Health Facilities Duluth, MN

 Fresh Start

-Fresh Start is a mental health facility in Duluth, MN, located at 1610 East 1st Street, in the 55812 zip code.
+Fresh Start is one of mental health facilities in Duluth, Minnesota, located at 1610 East 1st Street, 55812 zip code.
 Fresh Start provides residential treatment.
-Fresh Start provides integrated dual diagnosis disorder treatment, behavior modification and dialectical behavior therapy to adults and young adults.
-Fresh Start also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Fresh Start include diet and exercise counseling, suicide prevention services and psychosocial rehabilitation services.
+Fresh Start provides behavior modification, cognitive behavioral therapy and dialectical behavior therapy to young adults and adults.
+Fresh Start also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Fresh Start include psychosocial rehabilitation services, illness management and recovery and family psychoeducation.

 Learn More